mvsoom/gedankenpolizei/QA.md

 To make `gedankenpolizei` possible, debug-able and operatable, I designed some components which some may find innovative or helpful for their own LLM research.

-- The concept of three levels of semantic information: SLOW, FAST, NOW; each moving at different speeds in embedded space.
+- The concept of three levels of semantic information: SLOW, FAST, RAW; each moving at different speeds in embedded space.
 - A module for Reddit scraping and vetting tools which are reusable and robust.
 Used for SLOW.
 - Nearly-realtime vision using subsecond video captioning in conjunction with an aggregation pipeline.
 Used for FAST.
 - Realtime streaming of coherent thought-like text given the SLOW and FAST thought streams.
-Used for NOW.
+Used for RAW.
 - A module for Markdown logging which can be monitored live with `mdcat`.
 Handy for debugging and logging apps that process images.

 More information can be found in other Markdown files in this repo.